Archive by Author

 Announcing the arrival of Irish Trout Caviar

-Today is a great day for us here at Goatsbridge Trout Farm as we’ve announced the arrival of Ireland’s first caviar… made from trout.
 A long time in the making, it’s already won plaudits from the Russians, producers of the world’s best.
 Twitter has been alight this morning with talk of our Irish Trout Caviar, as well as the radio and papers.
 While it’s a busy day for us here, take a read below of our news currently doing the rounds.
 We’ll be back soon to let you know how it’s all going!

-Goatsbridge on Nationwide
+Goatsbridge Trout Farm on Nationwide

 In November 2010, the Nationwide TV crew visited Goatsbridge Trout Farm for a day for a feature on our trout farming operations here in Kilkenny.
-You can read about their visit here.
-Watch the above video for a look at what happened on the day and a further insight into the running of things here at Goatsbridge Trout Farm.

 Introducing Goatsbridge Premium Irish Trout